Date created: Oct 12, 2022 • Last updated: Oct 12, 2022

 What is a good Sessions benchmark?

-Median weekly number of sessions for B2C less than 50 employees is 1,850.
+Median weekly number of sessions for B2C with less than 50 employees is 1,850.
 For B2C companies with more than 50 employees, that number jumps to 9,050.
-For B2B companies, weekly sessions would be 1,020 and 3,284 respectively.
+For B2B companies, weekly sessions would be between 1,020 and 3,300.

 More about Sessions

 Sessions measures the count of a set of interactions made by a single user.
 This metric helps you track the total number of unique users that are interacting with your website.
 Google defines Session termination as 30 minutes of inactivity and at midnight.
 Though rarely applied, timezone settings and customized session timeout settings can impact this number across site.

 Sessions is a good metric to help you understand true website usage, but it's also useful to look at your Unique Page Views to understand your website's reach and Website Bounce Rate to track the percentage of single-page sessions.
 Other key metrics to track along with Sessions are Average Time on Page and Page Views Per Session which allow a deeper understanding of user behavior on your website.